 Bloggers are saying you need to focus on SEO from day one and you need to SEO your blog posts and find keywords and longtail keywords so you can rank in Google.

-I’ve been blogging for a few years and I have several blogs and the one thing I know about SEO is this –
+I’ve been blogging for a few years and I have several blogs and the one thing I know about how to improve SEO is this –

 SEO doesn’t kick in until at least 6 months to a year or more after you started blogging.